14 Ways Childhood Emotional Neglect Leads to Toxic Relationships

 • The impact of emotional neglect on navigating emotions in toxic relationships

-A hallmark of childhood emotional neglect’s part in toxic relationships is the tendency to prioritize others’ feelings above your own.
+This is a hallmark of how childhood emotional neglect leads to toxic relationships is the tendency to prioritize others’ feelings above your own.

 If-it-was-your-job-to-make-sure-your-mom-or-dad-didnt-get-angry-Then-its-probably-now-your-job-to-make-sure-your-spouses-life-is-complete-and-perfect.-And-by-now-youre-probably-exhausted.